IQDevs/Awesome-IQDevs/README.md

 * [Pusher](https://pusher.com) : Build awesome realtime web and mobile apps
 * [Firebase](https://firebase.google.com) : The Realtime App Platform
 * [mLabs](https://mlab.com/) : MongoDB Hosting: Database-as-a-Service
+* [Microsoft Azure](https://azure.microsoft.com/en-us) : Azure is an open and flexible cloud platform that enables you to quickly build, deploy and manage applications across a global network of Microsoft-managed datacenters.
+You can build applications using any language, tool or framework.
+And you can integrate your public cloud applications with your existing IT environment

 ### File Sharing
 * [Dropbox](https://www.dropbox.com/developers) : Build the power of Dropbox into your apps
+* [Google Drive](https://developers.google.com/drive) : The Drive SDK gives you a group of APIs along with client libraries, language-specific examples, and documentation to help you develop apps that integrate with Drive.
+The core functionality of Drive apps is to download and upload files in Google Drive.
+However, the Drive SDK provides a lot more than just storage
 * [Uploadcare](https://uploadcare.com) : Uploadcare handles files so you don't have to
 * [Uppy](https://uppy.io/) : The next open source file uploader for web browsers